Updated 09 January 2023

-Gradually returning to normalcy, the National Emergency Crisis and Disasters Emergency Management Authority (NCEMA), has eased Covid-19 protocols, scrapping the PCR test requirement for fully vaccinated arrivals into the country.
+Gradually returning to normalcy, the National Emergency Crisis and Disasters Emergency Management Authority (NCEMA), had eased Covid-19 protocols, scrapping the PCR test requirement for fully vaccinated arrivals into the country.
+However, with COVID cases gradually witnessing an uptick in the country, there have been some changes made to Dubai’s entry restrictions to travellers.

 PCR testing requirements in Dubai

-- UAE nationals arriving from all countries in Dubai are not required to present any PCR or vaccination certificate.
+UAE nationals arriving from all countries to Dubai are not required to present any PCR or vaccination certificate.

 - First degree relatives of a UAE national travelling on the same flight